IntelRealSense/librealsense/doc/installation_jetson.md

 **NOTE**: See [support-matrix.md](./support-matrix.md) to learn more about Jetson support for RealSense devices.

-> Check out [www.jetsonhacks.com](http://www.jetsonhacks.com/) for great content on everything Jetson! (not affiliated with Intel RealSense)
+> Check out [www.jetsonhacks.com](http://www.jetsonhacks.com/) for great content on everything Jetson! (not affiliated with RealSense)

 ## Getting started